JacoboLansac/audits/solo/tha-rwa/audit-report.md

 #### Impact: low

-A failure to transfer one of the stablecoins causes the other two to also remain locked in the thUSDSwap contract.
+A failure to transfer one of the stablecoins causes the other two also to remain locked in the thUSDSwap contract.

 - **Probability**: *very low*
-- **Impact**: *medium*, as only the funds that are currently in the thUSDCSwap are affected, but any funds that have already been transferred are not.
+- **Impact**: *Medium*, as only the funds currently in the `thUSDCSwap` are affected; any funds that have already been transferred are not.

 #### Suggested mitigation

-The ground idea is to split the transfers from the thUSDSwap to the treasury in different transactions, or to allow the admin to chose which tokens to transfer.
+The primary idea is to split the transfers from the thUSDSwap to the treasury into separate transactions, or to allow the admin to choose which tokens to transfer.

-However, I would even suggest a simpler architecture, which is that the funds are transferred directly to the treasury inside the swap functions.
+However, I suggest a simpler architecture, where the funds are transferred directly to the treasury within the swap functions.
 See an example below for one of the swap functions:

 ```diff
     function swapUSDT(uint256 usdtAmount) external nonReentrant {